andreacohen7/food-sales-predictions/README.md

   - constant imputation was used for categorical columns
   - object columns were one-hot encoded

-### Exploratory Data Analysis
+### Exploratory Data Analysis:

-Histograms were used to view the distributions of various features and the target (sales).
+Histograms were used to view the distributions of various features and the target.

 #### Distribution of Item Visibility